jhunovis/radicale2_ynh/README.md

 - backup your user data
   1. by using Yunohost backup facility
   2. by creating a tar archive
-     - connect to out Yunohost instance with `ssh`
+     - connect to your Yunohost instance with `ssh`
      - execute `sudo tar --directory /home/radicale/collections -czf radicale-collection.tgz .`
 - uninstall kitoy30's app
 - install this package